shvkhzod/portfolio2/src/lib/books/books.md

 ### Adibus Soniy
 Category: Non-Fiction
-16 page book that explains the core things that young learner should know
+Subtitle: 16 page book that explains the core things that young learner should know
 Rating: 9.5/10

 ### Sense and Sensibility